suchitahadimani/suchitahadimani.github.io/_pages/courses.md

 ## Summer 2024
 Went back to India again, this time for 2 months.
 I traveled and toured a lot more than other summers and also got to experience a bit of normal life in India too.
-It completely changed me.
-It felt like I had finally got the reset I was looking for.
-After coming back from India, I prioritized myself.
-I started to exercise, eat healthy well-balanced meals, and sleep for 8 hours.
-I also took two online classes, which I hated during the trip, but am very glad I took because it reduced my tuition quite a bit.
+I took two online classes, which I hated during the trip, but am very glad I took because it reduced my tuition quite a bit.

 ####  CS 550: Database Systems
 Grade: A